 Finally, another research avenue that came to light throughout the development of the described thesis is related to the variable of BD.
 Big Data has become very strongly embedded into the life of a consumer, which comes with its pros and cons.
 Some of the negative outcomes of the extensive use of BD within the organisations is linked closely to the data privacy and security issues, as well as the customer data protection.
-With the impact of the publicity related to the introduction of the GDPR legislation, the audience has become more aware of their rights and the requirements for the brands, hence the increase in complaints about the data collection methods and techniques.
-It is proposed that further research on the impact of the data privacy and security issues within the context of the proposed conceptual framework will help develop a more insightful understanding of the best practices and approaches of the customer data collection and interpretation.
+With the impact of the publicity related to the introduction of the GDPR legislation, the audience has become more aware of their rights and the requirements for the brands, hence the increase in complaints about the data privacy and security issues within the context of the proposed conceptual framework will help develop a more insightful understanding of the best practices and approaches of the customer data collection and interpretation.